Juan Pablo Bennett

-Division General Juan Pablo Bennett Argandoña (January 25, 1871 – August 12, 1951) was a Chilean military officer and member of the Government Junta that ruled Chile between 1924 and 1925.
+Juan Pablo Bennett Argandoña (25 January 1871 – 12 August 1951) was a Chilean military officer who served as Minister of War and Navy and as a member of the Government Junta of Chile, which ruled the country from 1924 to 1925.

+Personal life

-Juan Pablo Bennett was born in La Serena, the son of Charles (Carlos) Bennett Stacey and Buenaventura Argandoña Barraza.
-In 1903, he married Carlota Agacio Batres, with whom he had five children: Antonio, Maria Luisa, Juan, Carlota and Jenny.
+Bennett was born in La Serena, the son of Charles (Carlos) Bennett Stacey and Buenaventura Argandoña Barraza.

+In 1903, he married Carlota Agacio Batres, with whom he had five children: Antonio, María Luisa, Juan, Carlota and Jenny.

+Military and public career

-He had a brilliant career in the army.
-In 1909 he was sent as military attaché to the Chilean embassy in Berlin.
-In 1924, he was named Minister of War and Navy, by President Arturo Alessandri.
+Bennett pursued a career in the Chilean Army.
+In 1909, he was posted to the Chilean embassy in Berlin as military attaché.
+In 1924, President Arturo Alessandri appointed him Minister of War and Navy.

-On September 11, 1924, he joined the conservative military coup that ousted president Arturo Alessandri.
-He served as member of a Government Junta that ruled the country until January 23, 1925, together with General Luis Altamirano and Vice-Admiral Francisco Nef.
-On February 6, 1925, he was retired from active duty.
-He died in Santiago in 1951.
+On 11 September 1924, Bennett joined General Luis Altamirano and Vice Admiral Francisco Nef in establishing a military junta following the political crisis that led to the departure of President Arturo Alessandri.
+Bennett served as a member of the Government Junta, with Altamirano as its president.

+The junta remained in power until 23 January 1925, when it was overthrown in another military coup.

+Bennett retired from active military service on 6 February 1925 and subsequently withdrew from public life.
+He died in Santiago on 12 August 1951, aged 80.